EliCodesForFun/ActiveDirectory90DayExpReset/README.md

-# ActiveDirectory90DayExpReset
+# Active Directory 90-Day Expiration Reset
+As a Systems Administrator, for the purpose of account auditing, it's important to have accounts expiring at a maximum of 90 days, in the case of contractors and consultant accounts.
 This script for Active Directory will let you reset an account's expiration date to 90 days.
-As a Systems Administrator, for the purpose of account auditing, it's important to have accounts expiring at a maximum of 90 days, in the case of contractors and consultant accounts.

 ### Instructions